Ivenyang/cocos-docs/tutorial/parkour-game-with-javascript/4.0-let-player-run-animations/en.md

 ## Introduction to TexturePacker

-TexturePacker is a GUI and command line tool to create sprite sheets or sprite atlases!
+TexturePacker is a cross-platform GUI and command line tool to create sprite sheets!
 If you want to learn more about TexturePacker, go to [this website](http://www.codeandweb.com/texturepacker/documentation) for more information.

 Here I will give you a brief introduction for using TexturePacker to generate the animation files we need in our game.